Emil Hurezeanu: Education

-Journalistic activity
+Journalist career

-For more than a decade, he worked for the Romanian department of Radio Free Europe (1983–1994), in Munich.
+For more than a decade, Hurezeanu worked for the Romanian department of Radio Free Europe (1983–1994), in Munich.
 Also, after 1985, he studied political science at the University of Virginia and in 1990 he graduated from Boston University.
 He was the director of the Romanian department of Radio Free Europe for a few months in 1994.
 Then, he worked as director of the Romanian section of the Deutsche Welle from Cologne (1995–2002).
 Having returned to Romania for good in 2002, he was a personal adviser to Romanian Prime Minister Adrian Năstase (March–September 2003).
 In Romania, he worked for Antena 1, Radio Europa FM, România Liberă, and Realitatea TV.
-Hurezeanu was director of the Realitatea-Caţavencu trust in Romania between February 1, 2009, and October 2010.
+Hurezeanu was director of the Realitatea-Cațavencu trust in Romania between February 1, 2009, and October 2010.

-In 2008, Emil Hurezeanu was among the 500 richest Romanians, with an estimated wealth of €6-7 million.
+In 2008, Emil Hurezeanu was among the 500 richest Romanians, with an estimated wealth of €6–7 million.

-Family
+Personal life

 Emil (or Emilian) Hurezeanu's mother, Paraschiva, was a teacher and his father, Ion, was an engineer.
 Emil Hurezeanu has a brother, Mihai Hurezeanu.
 He is a distant relative of writer Ion Negoițescu (1921–1993).